navilan/navilan.in/web/navilan.in/site/en/writings/2024/2024-08-09-defeating-diabetes-2.md

 ## Next Steps

-I have around 3 Kgs more to lose and quite some muscle to build.
+I have about 3 Kgs more to lose and significant muscle to build.
 There is just over a month left before I go for my next assessment to get free of medication.

 I will share my detailed workout routine in the next installment of this series.
 I also have exciting updates coming up on other fronts.
 Stay tuned.